Mithilesh-V/PageReplacementAlgorithms/README.md

        Total number of faults is 5.

-#    2. Repeat part 1 using the Clock Page Replacement Algorithm.
+##    2. Write a program to simulate the Clock Page Replacement Algorithm.

        For example, if the input data is